 Hair clips and updos may seem very 2001, but in 2014 Rihanna wasn't afraid to combine a messy pile of curls with silver barrettes at the most fashion-forward event of the year: the Met Gala.
 We commend the risk; she looked phenomenal (per usual).

-Remember Ciara's painfully beautiful pulled-apart fishtail double crown braid created by mastermind Cesar Ramirez?
+Remember Shay Mitchell's painfully beautiful pulled-apart fishtail double crown braid created by mastermind Cesar Ramirez?
 Yeah, we're still not over it either—and truth be told, if it had been done neatly without all the extra fringe, it wouldn't have made nearly as big a statement.

 A sectioned-off braided ponytail adds dimension to what could have been an otherwise simple 'do on goddess Rooney Mara.
 We love that the braid has been pancaked for more volume and texture than your typical plait.

-We hear wedding bells chiming off in the distance, no?
-This romantic, bloom-filled 'do on Lucy Hale by stylist Kristen Ess is all you need for your summer/winter/fall/spring (okay, any season) nuptials.
+This romantic, windswept 'do on Lucy Hale by stylist Kristen Ess is all you need for your summer/winter/fall/spring (okay, any season) party needs.